 How To Avoid Unnecessary Problems Related To the Qualified Miles

 Most people nowadays multitask.
 Taking a trip to the doctor, to the workplace, and to the store is usually executed in a single run.
 That’s the first mistake you’ll be making if you want to count your qualified miles manually (without using an application).

 In essence, the calculation is relatively simple – every trip to the doctor adds up to your medical mileage.
 Every trip to the workplace adds up to your business mileage.
 Every other kind of trip adds to your total mileage, but not to your deductible mileage.

 In order to keep your records as clean as possible (and to reduce the amount of work you need to put into the process), you have two options at your disposal.
 Either start taking metros and busses for your casual trips, or start using a mileage tracking application.
 There are numerous mileage trackers, each offering a different set of benefits at a different cost.
-TripLog is, according to many professionals from various industries (lawyers, real estate agents, realtors, and such) perhaps one of the cheapest and most cost-effective mileage tracking applications to date
+TripLog is, according to many professionals from various industries (lawyers, real estate agents, realtors, and such), one of the cheapest and most cost-effective full-featured mileage tracking applications on the market.

 - Taxi, plane, bus, and train tickets